Why Public Health

 changing in multiple ways including population size, economic basis, and culture.

 The M.P.H.
-Program at UND emphasizes, and is enriched by, the diversity and change
+Program at UND emphasizes, and is enriched by, these differences and change

 within the Northern Plains.